djuszka/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Dawid Juszka is an assistant professor at the Department of Telecommunications, Faculty of Computer Science, Electronics and Telecommunications, AGH University of Science and Technology.
+Dawid Juszka is an assistant professor at the Department of Telecommunications, Faculty of Computer Science, Electronics and Telecommunications, [AGH University of Science and Technology](https://www.agh.edu.pl/).
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.